 These fun marshmallow popcorn balls are surprisingly good and make the best recipe for popcorn balls.
 This will be my new way to make these easy desserts (and new favorite popcorn balls homemade way)!

 If you’re looking for a popcorn balls recipe easy to make or a popcorn balls recipe without corn syrup, this is it!

-Before we get to the recipe, let’s answer some questions about making popcorn balls that will help you out with the recipe.
+Before we get to the popcorn balls recipe marshmallow, let’s answer some questions about making popcorn balls that will help you out with the recipe.

 What are popcorn balls made of?